 The new Family Setup feature allows you to set up a second Apple Watch that doesn’t need its own iPhone.
 You can program location alerts from the parent’s iPhone, designate which contacts they can communicate with, and limit use during certain hours with the School Time mode.

-There are also new ways to customize the watch face with a new Animoji andthat you can create directly on the watch.
+There are also new ways to customize the watch face with a new Animoji and Memoji that you can create directly on the watch.
 I can see this being popular with kids too.

 Series 6 Faster processor

-The other key upgrade to the Apple Watch Series 6 is the faster processor: Apple’s S6 chip is based on the A13 Bionic chip found in the 11 Pro.
+The other key upgrade to the Apple Watch Series 6 is the faster processor: Apple’s S6 chip is based on the A13 Bionic chip found in the iPhone 11 and 11 Pro.
 The Watch feels snappy loading apps, displaying messages, and showing stats in real-time.
-But the Series 5 already felt fast, and so far, I haven’t noticed a huge change in my day-to-day use.and
+But the Series 5 already felt fast, and so far, I haven’t noticed a huge change in my day-to-day use.

 The Series 6 is also the only Apple Watch to include Apple’s new U1 chip for ultra-wideband support, improving spatial awareness between devices.
-This new U1 chip’s benefits may not be obvious right away but eventually will enable features such as, which allows you to use your device as a key.
+This new U1 chip’s benefits may not be obvious right away but eventually enable features such as CarKey, allowing you to use your device as a key.